EXO-TECH: New York large ensemble

 NEW YORK LARGE ENSEMBLE COLLECTIVE

-Exploring the intersections of improvisation and pop song composition, EXO-TECH traverse musical worlds from Talking Heads to Can, to Arthur Lyman, Gang Gang Dance, Brigitte Fontaine and the Art Ensemble of Chicago, as much influenced by modern pop and rnb as by by free jazz, avant garde improvisation, tropicalia and film music.
+The group traverse musical worlds reminiscent of Talking Heads, Can, Gang Gang Dance, Brigitte Fontaine and the Art Ensemble of Chicago, as much influenced by modern pop and experimental rnb, as by by free jazz, avant garde improvisation, tropicalia and film music.

 EXO members and past collaborators (alphabetical A-Z)